 - Drive from the core

-As with the push the pull, it can be broken up into a horizontal and vertical component.
-Many people know about the pull up but not so many people incorporate the horizontal pull into their program.
-This can lead to shoulder issues as the horizontal pull shoulder be mastered before the vertical pull.
+As with the push the pull, we break it down into horizontal and vertical movements.
+Many people know about the pull-up, but few people incorporate the horizontal pull into their program.
+The horizontal pull shoulder is dialled in before the vertical pull to prevent shoulder issues.

-As with the push patterns the horizontal pull teaches shoulder stability and trunk integration.
-For bulletproof shoulders 2 horizontal pulls should be incorporated into your strength program for every vertical push/pull and horizontal push variation.
+As with the push patterns, the horizontal pull teaches shoulder stability and trunk integration.
+Two horizontal pulls should be incorporated into your strength program for every vertical push/pull and horizontal push variation for bulletproof shoulders.

 Banded Lat Pull:

-Probably the easiest exercise to see how this fits into our day to day life.
+Probably the most straightforward exercise to see how this fits into our day to day life.
 The carry is the epitome of functional movements.
 Think walking, running, sprinting – basically any sport you will play in your life.
-But like everything we must learn to walk before we run.
-Just because you can run, doesn’t mean you should run.
+But like everything, we must learn to walk before we run.
+Just because you can run doesn’t mean you should run.
 Walking and running is something we sometimes take for granted as humans.
-It is something almost everyone does on a daily basis, but is a complex interaction of single leg strength, stability, co-ordination and integration.
+Almost everyone does it daily, but it is a complex interaction of single-leg strength, stability, coordination, and integration.

-The trunk needs to integrate the upper body and lower body, the leg needs to be stable and strong enough to hold us up and we need co-ordination to make sure we don’t trip over our own 2 feet.
+The trunk needs to integrate the upper body and lower body, the leg needs to be stable and robust enough to hold us up, and we need coordination to make sure we don’t trip over our own 2 feet.